el-yawd/jam/docs/REFERENCE.md

 ```

 A value *moved* into another function (via the `move` mode) becomes uninitialized in
-the caller, so the drop fires at the new owner's scope exit — never twice.
+the caller, so the drop fires at the new owner's scope exit, never twice.